-International Journal of Energy Management is a bi-monthly publication of the Association of Energy Engineers®.
+The International Journal of Energy Management (IJEM) is a bi-monthly publication of the Association of Energy Engineers®.
 The journal invites original manuscripts involving engineering or analytical approaches to energy management.

 - Articles must be submitted in electronic format via an email to the Editor-in-Chief.

-- We prefer your copy be produced in MS Word.
-If this software is not available to you, the text should be saved in RTF (rich text format) or ASCII format (w/line breaks).
+- We prefer your copy be produced in a Microsoft Word document.
+If this software is not available to you, the text should be saved in rich text format (RTF) or ASCII format (with line breaks).
 Copy should be input with single spacing and indented one tab for each paragraph.

 - Do not use automatic reference or footnote formats.
-When inserting footnotes or reference numbers, just TYPE THEM IN, in brackets, i.e., .
+When inserting footnotes or reference numbers, please TYPE THEM IN, in brackets, i.e., .

 - Do not use automatic outlining or bullet format.
 TYPE IN your numbers, bullets, and letters, and simply once tab after them.

-- Automatic formats “fall out” when the document is moved into a page-layout program such as InDesign, so just don’t use them.
+- Automatic formats “fall out” when the document is moved into a page-layout program such as Adobe InDesign, so please do not use them.